maizeismediocre/OverKill-Reloaded/README.md

 things to add:

-change cursors to be 32x32 instead of 50x50

-stop coin from blocking enemies

 make it so bullets are deleted if they collide with walls or after a 5 second delay